DarkStussy/aioscraper/docs/concepts/pipelines.rst

 Pipeline middlewares let you step in before the first pipeline sees an item and after the last one finishes.
 Use ``@scraper.pipeline.middleware("pre", ItemType)`` to normalize or enrich items on the way in, and ``@scraper.pipeline.middleware("post", ItemType)`` to finalize, log, or fan out results on the way out.

-Global middlewares registered via ``@scraper.pipeline.global_middleware`` wrap the entire chain for every item type; they work like FastAPI-style wrappers that accept injected dependencies and must ``await call_next(item)`` to keep the item moving.
+Global middlewares registered via ``@scraper.pipeline.global_middleware`` wrap the entire chain for every item type; they work like FastAPI-style wrappers that accept injected dependencies and must ``await handler(item)`` to keep the item moving.

 If you need to bail out of a pre/post stage, raise :class:`StopMiddlewareProcessing <aioscraper.exceptions.StopMiddlewareProcessing>` to skip the remaining middlewares in that stage but continue the rest of the flow, or raise :class:`StopItemProcessing <aioscraper.exceptions.StopItemProcessing>` to stop processing the current item altogether.